-Students and parents/guardians should be aware that students will take standardized tests.
-Parent(s) or guardian(s) are encouraged to cooperate in preparing students for the standardized testing because the quality of the education the school can provide is partially dependent upon the school's ability to continue to prove its success in the state's standardized tests.
+Students and parents/guardians should be aware that the State and District require students to take certain standardized tests.

+Parents/Guardians are encouraged to cooperate in preparing students for the standardized testing, because the quality of the education the school can provide is partially dependent upon the school's ability to continue to prove its success in the state's standardized tests.
+Parents/Guardians can assist their students achieve their best performance by doing the following: